What is World Chocolate Day?

 Dark chocolate is a powerful source of antioxidants and helps improve blood flow, lower blood pressure, and can reduce the risk of heart disease.

 (You might also want to read this blog post looking at the question: how chocolate is made step-by-step?)

 So…Where Does Chocolate Come From?

-	Chocolate is made from the fruit of cacao trees, which are native to Central and South America.
+Chocolate is derived from the fruit of cacao trees native to Central and South America.

-	The fruits are called pods, and each pod contains around 40 cacao beans.
-The beans are dried and roasted to create cocoa beans.
+These fruits, known as pods, contain around 40 cacao beans each.
+These beans are dried and roasted to produce cocoa beans.

-	According to Hayes Lavis, cultural arts curator for the Smithsonian’s National Museum of the American Indian, ancient Olmec pots and vessels from around 1500 B.C. were discovered with traces of theobromine, a stimulant compound found in chocolate and tea.
+Hayes Lavis, a cultural arts curator at the Smithsonian’s National Museum of the American Indian, notes that ancient Olmec pots from around 1500 B.C. were found to contain traces of theobromine, a stimulant compound present in chocolate and tea.

-	Since then, chocolate has come a long way and now comes in many forms and flavours.
+Over time, chocolate has evolved significantly and is now available in various forms and flavours.

-	You can get a quick glimpse of that process by watching this scrumptious video from our factory.
+To catch a glimpse of the chocolate-making process, check out this video from our factory.

 Where Does World Chocolate Day Come From?